orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Rerun a workflow from a specific task

-In the cases where a workflow needs to be restarted from a specific task rather than from the beginning, re-run provides that option.
-When issuing the re-run command to the workflow, you have the ability to specify the id of the task from where the workflow should be restarted (as opposed to from the beginning) and optionally, the input of the workflow can also be changed:
+In the cases where a workflow needs to be restarted from a specific task rather than from the beginning, rerun provides that option.
+When issuing the rerun command to the workflow, you can specify the id of the task from where the workflow should be restarted (as opposed to from the beginning), and optionally, the input of the workflow can also be changed.

 ```java
 To Do
 ```

 > [!tip]
-> Re-run is one of the most powerful feature Conductor has, givingin you unparalleled control over the workflow restart
+> Rerun is one of the most powerful features Conductor has, giving you unparalleled control over the workflow restart.

 ### Pause a running workflow

 A running workflow can be put to a PAUSED status.
-A paused workflow lets the currently running tasks complete, but does not schedule any new tasks until resumed.
+A paused workflow lets the currently running tasks complete but does not schedule any new tasks until resumed.

 ```java
 To Do